Purpose Discovery

 Why most career tools fall short

-The problem isn't a lack of self-knowledge.
 Most people who feel stuck know themselves reasonably well.
 The problem is that existing tools describe the person without pointing them anywhere.
 They produce accurate portraits with no directions attached.

 What we believe about work and calling